-My ingrown toenail keeps coming back.
-Why and what are the main causes of ingrown toenails?
+My ingrown toenails keep coming back.
+The main causes of ingrown toenails?

-Some people can go their whole life without ever suffering from an ingrown toenail.
+Some people can go their whole life without ever suffering from ingrown toenails.
 So why to some people get them and others don’t?
 Some common causes and risk factors are:

 - Ill-fitting shoes or high heels: Tight shoes and high heels can cause the toes to be compressed together too tightly.
 The pressure can cause the nail to grow abnormally.
 Shoes that are too loose can can cause rubbing and irritation.
 The resulting inflammation can start the process of an ingrown toenail.

 - Improper trimming of toenails: If cut incorrectly, toenails can be more prone to becoming ingrown.
 Nail should not be cut below the tip of the toe and trimmed straight across, not rounded.
 Incorrect trimming techniques can cause the corners of the toenail to cut into the skin.

 - Genetics: Some underlying physical factors can be passed down through the family.
 The shape of the nail and the bone under the nail can be the result of heredity.
 If someone in your family has had an ingrown toenail then you are more likely to get one as well.